replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Improvements {#improvements-1-77-0}
 * Better handling for network errors on the Helm install modal in Helm-managed mode (Alpha).
-* Helm install command now include authentication in Helm-managed mode (Alpha).
+* Helm install command now includes authentication in Helm-managed mode (Alpha).
-* Resolves high severity CVE-2022-28946, CVE-2022-29162, and CVE-2022-1996.
+* Adresses the following high severity CVEs: CVE-2022-28946, CVE-2022-29162, and CVE-2022-1996.

 ### Bug Fixes {#bug-fixes-1-77-0}
 * Fixes an issue that caused errors after the admin console pod restart until the Dashboard tab is visited in Helm-managed mode (Alpha).
-* Fixes an issue that caused file permissions for temporary files in Helm-managed mode (Alpha).
+* Begins using a temp directory instead of the current directory, to avoid file permissions issues when generating the helm upgrade command after editing the config.
+For more information, see [Using Helm to Install an Application (Alpha)](/vendor/helm-install).

 ## 1.76.1